aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-descriptions-names.md

   ~ that can be found in the LICENSE file.
   -->

-# Custom string formatter syntax
+# Custom descriptions and names

 The `eos_designs` role provides the capability to customize various field descriptions and names leveraging AVD's custom string formatter syntax.

+## AVD string formatter syntax

 The AVD string formatter is based on Python's [custom string formatter class](https://docs.python.org/3/library/string.html#custom-string-formatting) syntax.
 It provides extra protection from malicious format strings and adds support for prefixes and suffixes per field.